Jerome Ngom Mbekeli

-Career
+Club career

 Swope Park Rangers

 In January 2019, Mbekeli joined USL Championship club Swope Park Rangers.
 After scoring twice against Bethlehem Steel, he was named to the USL Championship Team of the Week.

+Sheriff Tiraspol

+On 5 July 2023, Sheriff Tiraspol announced the singing of Ngom Mbekeli from Beveren.

-International
+International career

 Mbekeli was named to Cameroon's roster for the 2022 FIFA World Cup.
 He was one of the few amateur players at the tournament, making approximately the minimum wage in his home nation of Cameroon.